-A unit never advances after combat following defensive combat.
+A unit never advances after combat following de-fensive combat.

 An artillery unit never advances after combat.

-ZoC rules are ignored for advance after combat.
+ZoC rules are ignored for advance after combat

-9.5.10 - Step losses
+9.5.10 - Step loss

 A unit that suffers a step loss has the appropriate marker placed on it (-1).
 A unit that has received as many step losses as its moral value is eliminated.